LuigiBernardi/GetCleanData_assignement/CodeBook.md

 ## my_data

-Is the raw data set built according to indications provided in step 1, 2, 3 an 4
+Is the raw data set built according to indications provided in step 1, 2, 3 and 4.

 ### Variables and values of categorical variables